Wednesday, November 26, 2025

 Manirat – to make the sirat

-Weft-twining - the technique used to make the sirat; twining with weft
+Weft-twining - twining (the fringes) with weft

 Pelilitan rumbai dengan benang sirat (wrapping the fringes with the yarn used to make the sirat)